-To formulate our decision variables, constraints and the objective function, we determine sets of index tuples needed to find the actual index sets of variables, from the given infrastructure data, timetable data, and the rolling stock circulation plan.
+In order to define our decision variables, constraints, and objective function, we first determine sets of index tuples from the given infrastructure data, timetable data, and the rolling stock circulation plan.
 Also, we introduce parameters calculated from the same input.